 What goalkeeper equipment do you really need to buy?
 What equipment is optional?

-Some goalkeeping equipment is essential — but there’s also a whole range of extras you may also be interested in.
+Some goalkeeping equipment is essential — but there’s also a whole range of extras you may want to invest in.
 So I’ve divided the following goalkeeper equipment list into two sections:

 - Essential goalkeeper equipment.
 The bare bones.
 Stick with these to save yourself money.